 Preferred solution: Deliver product or service ordered.

-I didn't like: Broke my stuff, Delivery instructions not followed.
+UPS Cons: Broke my stuff, Delivery instructions not followed.